jjotterson/datapungibea/README.md

 <h1> Datapungibea  </h1>

   Datapungibea is a python package that provides a simplified way to extract data from the U.S. Bureau of Economics Analysis (BEA).
-Its main purpose is to use BEA's
+Its main purpose is to connect to BEA's Application Program Interface (API); overall it:
-  Application Program Interface (API) and access it using Requests, a main python HTTP package.
-Usually, getting data via APIs are better than web scrapping or manual downloading from a website since they provide a reproducible direct access to data.

-  Datapungibea has the following features:
-  - provides a quick access to the BEA datasets, but at the same time provides the Requests code snippet used to retrieve the data (which can be placed on a user script for reproducibility).
+  - provides a quick access to the BEA datasets **and** the python's Requests code snippet used to retrieve the data (which can be placed on a user script for reproducibility totally indenpendent from datapungibea).
-  - outputs the whole request output (which includes metadata), but it also provides a cleaned up version, in python pandas format, of the requested dataset.
+  - returns the whole request output (which includes metadata), but it also provides a cleaned up version, in python pandas format, of the requested dataset.
   - goes beyond the data provided by the BEA's API to include:
       * NIPA vintage data;
       * NIPA graph structure (indentations); and
       * NIPA summary tables.
   - provides a simplified management (update and read) of the user access keys (user API keys) to avoid having a copy of the key on a user script.
+It can retrive api keys from json, yaml files or from environment variables.
   - can automatically test:
       * the connectivity to all BEA datasets,
       * the quality of the cleaned up data, and